b-crawl/bcrawl/crawl-ref/docs/crawl_manual.rst

   Deep Dwarves are short, hardy people who, unlike their extinct surface relatives, never left the underground homelands.
-Living there for countless generations made them turn pale and lose all ability to regenerate health over time, or to have their rate of regeneration hastened by any effects.
+Living there for countless generations made them turn pale and lose all ability to regenerate health over time.
+They instead rely on divine assistance for healing.

-  Deep Dwarves can instead draw on their magical essence to heal, but doing so will gradually deplete their maximum reserves of magic.
-They are passively able to reduce all incoming damage, and their empathy with the earth allows them to sense their surroundings; these abilities increase in power as they gain experience levels.
+  Deep Dwarves are passively able to reduce all incoming damage, and their empathy with the earth allows them to sense their surroundings; these abilities increase in power as they gain experience levels.

   Naturally, Deep Dwarves are quite adept with all arts of avoiding blows and damage.
 Offensively, they are skilled users of axes, crossbows, and slings.
-  Deep Dwarves are highly spiritual beings, often portrayed as actual spirits by outsiders; because of this, their skill with invocations is great, and they often rely on divine assistance for healing.
+  Deep Dwarves are highly spiritual beings, often portrayed as actual spirits by outsiders.
 They are most at home with the magic of earth and death, eventually gaining some resistance to the dark powers of necromancy.

-Deep Elves
-   This is an Elven species who long ago fled the overworld to live in darkness underground.
-There, they developed their mental powers, evolving a natural gift for all forms of magic (including necromancy and earth magic), and adapted physically to their new environment, becoming shorter, weaker, and losing all colouration.
-They are poor at melee combat, but excellent at fighting from a distance.

 Felids
   Felids are a breed of cats that have been granted sentience.
 Originally they